SNOL History

 • Supported the passage of one of the strongest anti-foreclosure ordinances in the country.
 The legislation requires banks to mediate with homeowners prior to foreclosure, and pay to secure vacant properties after foreclosure.
 It is now being used as a model in countless cities nationwide, including across New England, and in cities like Chicago, Oakland, and Toledo, OH among others.
 Our members testified in front of the city council and marched in the streets to create the urgency needed to win accountability on Wall Street.

-• Organized to win secure permanent housing solutions with 400 of our members.
+• Organized to win secure permanent housing solutions with over 600 of our members.
 This has included winning principal reduction or repurchasing their homes after foreclosure at current market value and winning precedent setting rental agreements after foreclosure with tenants and owners.

 • Helped lead the effort to hold Fannie Mae & Freddie Mac accountable.
 SNOL helped to force President Obama to replace the director of the agency that oversees Fannie Mae & Freddie Mac, Ed DeMarco, with a nominee who supports principle reduction and post foreclosure rentals.